edincubator/edi-doc/source/big-data-stack/tools/hbase.rst

 .. note::

   Before creating any table in HBase, you must contact with :ref:`technical-support` for creating your namespace and give you the proper permissions.
-Once you have your namespace set, you can continue with this tutorial.

 Before loading data we must create the database using Hbase shell.
 All databases must follow the naming convention `workspace:database`.
 This database will be